lawrenae/simmetrics/README.md

 A note I should make: I did not include the original timing tests for each one.
 I think they are unnecessary.
 However, as they can be useful sometimes, I will include them sometime as seperate modules which can be merged into the algorithms.

-Also, breaking change on the Soundex algorithm.
-To do a raw Soundex, you create an instance of Soundex, then call the function 'soundex' within it.
-Furthermore, there is no hyphen between the first letter and the numbers, as there was in the Java SimMetrics.
-It was useless and non-standard.
+Soundex Notes:
+	Soundex works as an object created by new, in which case the normal soundex function is called as instance.soundex(input[, length]); OR you can simply call the Soundex function directly as Soundex(input[, length]);

+	Also, it does not include the hyphen between the leading letter and the soundex numbers.